 Component Process/Transactions Purchased or Developed Hardware security model (HSM) The HSM is a device used for key management and cryptographic functions.
-The HSM is certified with the highest level FIPS 140 security certification at Security Level 4 Overall.
+The HSM is certified with FIPS 140-2 Level 4 or FIPS 140-3 Level 3 security certification.
 The HSM is stored in the designated equipment safe in tamper-evident packaging.
-A minimum of three out of seven HSM smartcards are required to enable the HSM and to perform functions involving the KSK.
+A minimum of three out of seven HSM credentials are required to enable the HSM and to perform functions involving the KSK.
 The primary purpose of the HSM is to store the DNSSEC root key.
-Each HSM is stored in a TEB that is held in a designated safe Purchased at each site where the KSK ceremonies are conducted.
+Purchased Each HSM is stored in a TEB that is held in a designated safe at each site where the KSK ceremonies are conducted.
 Computer A specially configured computer is used to support key signing functions during the ceremony.
 During each ceremony, the computer is validated to ensure that it has no hard drive and no battery.
 The computer is configured for the sole use of carrying out the KSK.
 Purchased The computer is stored in a TEB and stored in the designated equipment safes at the sites where the KSK ceremonies are conducted.
 Operating system media The operating system media is used to support the key signing functions during the ceremony through the specially configured computer above.
 The operating system media is validated during each ceremony.
 An image of the media is available on ICANN's website where the public may access it and recalculate the cryptographic hash to verify it is a true and correct copy.
 Developed

 Component Process/Transactions Purchased or Developed The operating system media is kept in a TEB and is stored in the designated equipment safes at the sites where the KSK ceremonies are conducted.
-Smartcards The smartcards are used during the ceremony in conjunction with the HSM to support cryptographic functions.
-A combination of authorized smartcards handled by trusted community representatives is required to activate the HSM.
-Purchased The smartcards are stored in TEBs and are stored in the designated equipment safes at the sites where the KSK ceremonies are conducted.
+Credentials The credentials are used during the ceremony in conjunction with the HSM to support cryptographic functions.
+A combination of authorized credentials handled by trusted community representatives is required to activate the HSM.
+Purchased The credentials are stored in TEBs and are stored in the designated equipment safes at the sites where the KSK ceremonies are conducted.